Imagine this: Your baby transitions from using a bottle to an open cup effortlessly overnight.

 Children can typically start using sippy cups as soon as they can sit in a highchair, meaning they’re suitable for seven to eight month old babies.

-Once you make the switch, you should try to discontinue bottle use or breastfeeding altogether since the habit gets harder to break the longer you wait.
+Once you make the switch, you should try to discontinue bottle use altogether since the habit gets harder to break the longer you wait — usually, pediatricians advise moving away from bottles around the 1 year mark.

 Think of sippy cups as a bridge to the real deal.